 Is Coconut Flour Keto Friendly?

-Yes, coconut flour is perfect for a ketogenic diet, as it’s very low in carbs and high in fiber.
-It’s my favorite low carb replacement for flour.
+Yes, coconut flour is perfect for a ketogenic diet, as it’s very low in carbs and fiber.
+It’s my favorite low-carb replacement for flour.

-NET CARBS = TOTAL CARBODYDRATES – FIBER – SUGAR ALCOHOLS (ERYTHRITOL, XYLITOL)
+NET CARBS = TOTAL CARBOHYDRATES – FIBER – SUGAR ALCOHOLS (ERYTHRITOL, XYLITOL)

-Can I Replace Coconut Flour with Almond Flour?
+Can I Make This Recipe Using Almond Flour?

-In this particular recipe trying to replace the coconut flour with almond flour will make pancakes completely different in macros and texture.
+In this particular recipe, replacing coconut flour with almond flour will make pancakes completely different in macros and texture.

 Foolproof Fluffy & Thick Keto Pancakes with Coconut Flour Recipe

 - In a large mixing bowl add the eggs, heavy cream, melted butter, softened cream cheese, erythritol and vanilla extract.
 Combine all the ingredients using a hand mixer.
 You can add all the ingredients in a blender and pulse until well combined.